 We strive for excellence in our buildings because good enough is just not good enough.
 We create high-quality buildings that are appropriate for the local community, can withstand the rigours of use and require low maintenance.
 Sustainability is very much at the heart of our approach.

 Over the years, we have refined the designs of our buildings.
-We have published our Details Book which is a detailed construction guide which is used for all our community builds in Zambia.
+We have published our Details Book.
+This is a detailed construction guide which is used for all our community builds in Zambia.

-Our choice of construction materials is heavily influenced by what is available locally to help minimise transport costs.
-We take into account both financial and environmental costs, and try to limit the use of high-energy materials such as metal and cement.
+Our choice of construction materials is heavily influenced by what is available locally.
+This helps minimise transport costs.
+We also take into account environmental costs, and as a result try to limit the use of high-energy materials such as metal and cement.

 Apart from traditional wattle-and-daub, the standard material for construction in southern Africa has become concrete blocks.
-It is generally accepted that this is unsustainable, largely due to the high cement content, which has created the need for alternative solutions.
+It is generally accepted that this is unsustainable.
+This is largely due to the high cement content.
 It also makes for hot, uncomfortable buildings.
+It has created the need for alternative solutions.

-We prefer to build with earth and our preferred choice is Stabilised Soil Bricks (SSB) which offers a cost effective, environmentally sound masonry system.
+Where possible, we prefer to build with earth.
+Our preferred choice is Stabilised Soil Bricks (SSB).
 SSB can be made on site by compacting earth mixed with a small amount of cement or lime and then compacted by a hand-powered press or a machine.
-Community involvement is key part of this process with local people helping to prepare the earth, process the blocks and stack them to dry.
-SSBs are cured in the sun, eliminating the need for fuel wood and helping to curb deforestation.
-They are stronger than fired bricks but can be more expensive.
+Community involvement is key part of this process.
+Local people help to prepare the earth, process the blocks and stack them to dry.
+SSBs are cured in the sun.
+This eliminates the need for wood to fuel the fire, and as a result helps to curb deforestation.
+SSBs are stronger than fired bricks, but can be more expensive.

 Interlocking SSBs were originally used for our projects and worked well, but did not give our trainees enough practical experience of bricklaying so we moved to using plain SSBs.
 These are laid using mortar as in conventional bricklaying and have a pleasing, uniformed finish which means that walls can be left unplastered.